November 28th-30th 2018

-The Punjab Commission on the Status of Women (PCSW) is a government institution created through the Punjab Commission on the Status of Women Act, 2014 as an oversight body to ensure laws, policies and programs of the Government of Punjab promote women’s empowerment; that efforts are made for expansion of opportunities for socio-economic development of women, and discrimination against women in all forms is eliminated.
+The Punjab Commission on the Status of Women (PCSW) is a Statutory body created through the Punjab Commission on the Status of Women Act, 2014 as an oversight body to ensure laws, policies and programs of the Government of Punjab to promote women’s empowerment; that efforts are made for expansion of opportunities for socio-economic development of women and discrimination against women in all forms is eliminated.
 PCSW is also collaborating with the Punjab Bureau of Statistics on a province wide survey on the Economic and Social Wellbeing of Women in Punjab, collecting data across five domains, ensuring that the different dimensions of women’s work, the triple burden of work, access to economic opportunities, services, finance, technology, training, social benefits etc. are captured at district level.
 The survey will also collect data on impediments to women’s economic and social wellbeing and factors that facilitate their full potential as citizens.
-The findings from the survey across the five domains are expected to be available towards the end of the year and will be shared at the Conference..
+The findings from the survey across the five domains are expected to be available towards the end of the year and will be shared at the Conference.
 The three primary domains of interest are Economic Participation and Access to Resources, Public and Community Life and Decision-making, and Human Rights of Women and Girls (includes early marriage and violence against women).
 The remaining two domains of education and health cover specific aspects, such as identifying barriers to transitioning to higher education or the workforce, and to reproductive health, and that which impacts economic participation.
 The survey includes a special sample of women with disabilities and minority women.

-The PCSW intends to bring together policy and program experiences from within the country, South Asia and internationally, to deliberate on the drivers of change and what works best to advance gender equality in order to achieve the Sustainable Development Goals, particularly SDGs 5 and 8.
+PCSW intends to bring together policy and program experiences from within the country, South Asia and internationally, to deliberate on the drivers of change and what works best to advance gender equality in order to achieve the Sustainable Development Goals, particularly SDGs 5 and 8.
 To this end papers that have a policy focus are solicited, drawing on quantitative and qualitative research as well as advancing theoretical and conceptual frameworks.
 The conference hopes to facilitate the exchange of learning, ideas and knowledge across academia and practitioners, government and civil society to advance the agenda for gender equality.

 Conference Thematic Areas